torhve/openresty-docker/README.md

 ### Build the image using our Dockerfile

     sudo docker build -t="torhve/openresty" .
 This will create the contained environment which we then can re-use and launch for many projects later.
+The `-t` flag is the name for the image, you can choose your own name here if you want, so you can identify the image by name later.

 ### Create a simple nginx.conf for the project